Vyral/base-template/_posts/2018-08-01-how-to-sell-your-home-for-more.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Sheila+Fejeran/Videos/How+to+Sell+Your+Home+For+More+%257C+Texas+Real+Estate+Agent.mp4
 pullquote: >-
-  We have actually spoiled our society with HGTV; they expect your home to look pristine
+  Our society's been spoiled by HGTV—buyers expect your home to look like an HGTV house.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false